-Providers may use an existing DBHDS approved assessment for individuals transitioning from another crisis service or Community Stabilization.
-At a minimum, an LMHP, LMHP-R, LMHP-RP or LMHP-S must review and update the DBHDS approved assessment.

-At a minimum, for consecutive registration requests, an LMHP, LMHP-R, LMHP-RP, or LMHP-S must review and update the assessment to include evidence and clinical justification for the additional units requested.
+Assessment: At the start of services, a LMHP, LMHP-R, LMHP-RP or LMHP-S must conduct an assessment to determine the individual's appropriateness for the service.
+This assessment must be done in-person, through telemedicine or through a telemedicine assisted assessment.
+See the Assessment Requirements section for details.
+For consecutive registration requests, an LMHP, LMHP-R, LMHP-RP, or LMHP-S must, at a minimum, review and update the assessment to include evidence and clinical justification for the additional units requested.

-- Providers must follow all requirements for care coordination (See Care Coordination Requirements of Mental Health Providers section of Chapter IV). - Active transitioning from Mobile Crisis Response to an appropriate level of care shall be required; which includes care coordination and communication with the individual's MCO or FFS contractor, service providers and other collateral contacts.
+- Providers must follow all requirements for care coordination (See Care Coordination Requirements of Mental Health Providers section of Chapter IV). - Active transitioning from Mobile Crisis Response to an appropriate level of care shall be required; which includes care coordination and communication with the individual's MCO or FFS service authorization contractor, service providers and other collateral contacts.